-The COVID-19 crisis has made us all more aware than ever of our fragility and the importance of our health.
-We've increasingly come to understand what is healthy and are using the downtime to engage in healthy practices.
-Health has become a higher priority and a more significant part of people’s essential daily activities.
+Today, we are all more aware than ever of our fragility and the importance of our health.
+We increasingly understand what being healthy is, and we are using our downtime to engage in healthy practices.
+Health and wellbeing have become a higher priority and a more significant part of people’s essential daily activities.

-Self-development through Retail
+Self-development through retail

 Learning is the cornerstone of these transformational experiences and will become the standard baseline in all types of retail.
-Customer's understanding of what can be experienced in a retail store will continue to expand, and they'll increasingly want to get the most out of their products and brand benefits from interactions and activities embedded in the store experience.
+Customers’ understanding of what can be experienced in a retail store will continue to expand.
+Customers will increasingly want to get the most out of their products and enjoy brand benefits from interactions and activities embedded in the store experience.

-Can we View Shopping as Meditative?
+Can we view shopping as meditative?

-The current COVID-19 pandemic has been a health crisis that has brought personal health and wellness to the fore.
+Today, personal health and wellness have risen to the fore.
 We are more aware than ever about the importance of health.
-Our idea of health has pivoted slightly, we are now concerned with our immune system and look at things more holistically, including our mental health, and view larger communal health as a social cause of importance.
+Our idea of health and wellness has pivoted, and we now look at things more holistically, including our mental health, and view wider communal health as a social cause of importance.
 Retail will need to provide transformative experiences more than ever if we want to improve ourselves while shopping.